Site Map

 New Madrid in 1811

-Book exerpt --- New Madrid was a favorite stopping-off place for river boatmen bound in both directions, and on any given day, the boats would arrive by the dozen.
+Book excerpt --- New Madrid was a favorite stopping-off place for river boatmen bound in both directions, and on any given day, the boats would arrive by the dozen.
 A frontier missionary once counted a hundred vessels in New Madrid's harbor.

 Mississippi RiverThere were boats loaded with planks from New York; dry goods from Ohio; pork, flour, whiskey, hemp, tobacco, bagging, and bale rope from Kentucky; similar items plus cotton from Tennessee; peltry and lead from Missouri; and cattle and horses from Missouri, Illinois, and Ohio.
 Some boats were floating mercantile establishments.